ChrisEssery/group-project/Portfolio/UX_Design.md

 Simon, 69, is the manager of a local care home.
 He has first-hand experience of the needs of our target audience, namely older adults, and he knows the potential of using games to enhance their wellbeing.
 He has been a regular gamer for many years, and he firmly believes it is one of best form of entertainment.
 His main motivations are as follows:

-   * He wants to use our product to help improve the lives of the residents in the care home he manages.
-   * He would like to use the platform himself to further cultivate close relationships with the care home residents.
+   *"I want to use our product to help improve the lives of the residents in the care home I manage.
+I would like to use the platform himself to further cultivate close relationships with the care home residents."*

 His feedback during the sprint cycles is invaluable, since he not only understands the wants and desires of older adults, but also, as an older adult with an interest in online games, he is well placed to advise on the type of user interface that would be most effective.